 - For Teams Channel communications: Assign every Microsoft Teams channel or Microsoft 365 group you want to scan that contains a specific user to the communication compliance policy.
 If you add the same user to other Microsoft Teams channels or Microsoft 365 groups, be sure to add these new channels and groups to the communication compliance policy.
 If any member of the channel is a supervised user within a policy and the Inbound direction is configured in a policy, all messages sent within the channel are subject to review, and potential policy matches (even for users in the channel that aren't explicitly supervised).
 For example, User A is the owner or a member of a channel.
 User B and User C are members of the same channel and use language that is matched to the inappropriate content policy that supervises only User A. User B and User C create policy matches for conversations within the channel even though they aren't directly supervised in the inappropriate content policy.
 Teams conversations between User B and User C that are outside of the channel that includes User A wouldn't be subject to the inappropriate content policy that includes User A. To exclude channel members from supervision when other members of the channel are explicitly supervised, turn off the Inbound communication direction setting in the applicable communication compliance policy.

 - For Teams chat communications with hybrid email environments: Communication compliance can detect chat messages for users for organizations with an Exchange on-premises deployment or an external email provider that have enabled Microsoft Teams.
-You must create a distribution group for the users with on-premises or external mailboxes to monitor.
+You must create a distribution group for the users with on-premises or external mailboxes.
 When creating a communication compliance policy, you'll assign this distribution group as the Supervised users and groups selection in the policy wizard.
 For more information about the requirements and limitations for enabling cloud-based storage and Teams support for on-premises users, see Search for Teams chat data for on-premises users.

 Mailboxes hosted on Exchange Online as part of your Microsoft 365 or Office 365 subscription are all eligible for message scanning.
 Exchange email messages and attachments matching communication compliance policy conditions may take approximately 24 hours to process.
 Supported attachment types for communication compliance are the same as the file types supported for Exchange mail flow rule content inspections.